Star (automobile)

-The Star was an America automobile marque that was assembled by the Durant Motors Company between 1922 and 1928.
+Star was an American automobile company that was assembled by the Durant Motors Company between 1922 and 1928.
 Also known as the Star Car, Star was envisioned as a competitor against the Ford Model T and Chevrolet.
 In the United Kingdom, it was sold as the Rugby, to avoid confusion with the British marque.

 History

 Like other products of the Durant Motors Company, the Star was an "assembled car", built from parts supplied by various outside companies.
 Originally, Stars were powered by a four-cylinder engine.
 In 1926, the line introduced a six-cylinder engine.
 All factory-installed engines were built by Continental.
-Durant was Continentals biggest customer in the 1920's taking up to 85% of its output.
+Durant was Continental's biggest customer in the 1920s taking up to 85% of its output.

 Star cars were first produced in Durant's Long Island City plant before production moved to the new factory in Elizabeth, New Jersey.
 Star would also be manufactured in other Durant factories in Lansing, Michigan, Oakland, California and Toronto, Ontario.